Roy-SR-007/Roy-SR-007.github.io/_pages/about.md

 In addition to my academics and research activities, I spend a major amount of time in creating and developing [R-packages](https://www.rstudio.com/products/rpackages/) and [Interactive Web Applications](https://www.axonn.co.uk/interactive-web-applications) using [R](https://www.r-project.org/), [R Studio](https://www.rstudio.com/), [R Shiny](https://shiny.rstudio.com/), [Netlify](https://www.netlify.com/) and [Blogdown](https://bookdown.org/yihui/blogdown/).

+I also like to actively participate in research activities that stretches beyond Statistics and Mathematics, i.e., having a taste for interdisciplinary research.

 -----------

 ## News